Young Adult Book Review: Princess of Thorns by Stacey Jay

 A swan prince and warrior princess

 Princess of Thorns begins with a curse cast by a witch and a fairy blessing that holds the possibility of a dangerous power.
-Prince Niklaas will turn into a swan at the age of eighteen just like his brothers, unless he can break the curse by marring a briar-born princess.
+Prince Niklaas will turn into a swan at the age of eighteen just like his brothers unless he can break the curse by marrying a briar-born princess.
 With the help of a charm he is led not to the princess Aurora, but instead to her brother-or so he believes.
 Princess Aurora is desperate to free her brother from the Ogre Queen who holds him hostage.
 Gifted with fairy magic from her mother, Sleepiness Beauty, Aurora has the added strength and bravery of a true warrior, with a merciful spirit.
 Disguised, she is mistaken for her brother Jor by Prince Niklaas, who strikes a bargain with her Aurora (thinking she's Jor) and offers to help raise an army to fight against the deadly Ogre Queen in exchange for an introduction to the princess.

 Danger, questing, switched identities and bawdy banter